 Tytherley and Mottisfont Wooded Farmland lies north of the River Dun, and extends from Mottisfont and the River Test Valley in the east, to the Borough boundary in the west.
 Its northern boundary runs from north of Tytherley Common, eastwards to Pittleworth Farm.

 Local Physical Influences

-Landform: The landform is more steeply undulating than other character areas within this landscape type, with steep slopes falling to the River Test and River Dun.
+Landform: The landform is undulating with a gentle fall south-east to the River Dun.

 Local Biodiversity and Vegetation Pattern

 Tytherley and Mottisfont Wooded Farmland is predominantly improved pasture and arable farmland, divided by hedgerows.
 Several areas of broadleaved woodland are found in this area.
 Oak is the most common tree species, with abundant Birch.
 Ash is uncommon and Field Maple is rare.
 Sweet chestnut is also locally abundant and has often been planted as coppice.
 Other trees found in low frequencies include Holly, Whitebeam, Beech, Geum, and Rowan.
 Damper soils have Alder and Poplar.
 The shrub layers usually have abundant Hazel and Hawthorn.
 Ground flora includes Bluebell, Wood Anemone, Red Campion, Honeysuckle, Bramble, Woodruff, Wood Sorrel, Dog Violet, Wood Spurge, Twayblade and Greater Stitchwort.
 Typical orchids include Lesser Butterfly Orchid, Early Purple Orchid, Narrow-leaved Helleborine.